dongikjang/rMapskr/README.md

-# rCharts
+# rMapskr

-rMapskr is an R package to create, customize and publish interactive map visualizations from R using a familiar lattice style plotting interface.
+rMapskr is an R package to create, customize and publish interactive South Korea maps(Daum Map, Naver Map and VWorld Map) visualizations from R using a familiar lattice style plotting interface.

 ## Installation